MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel.md

 For Azure CDN from Microsoft, you can download the list from [Download Azure IP Ranges and Service Tags – Public Cloud from Official Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=56519) - you will need to look specifically for the service tag *AzureFrontdoor.Frontend* in the JSON; *addressPrefixes* will show the IPv4/IPv6 subnets.
 Over time the IPs can change, but the service tag list is always updated before they are put in use.

 For Azure CDN from Verizon (Edgecast) you can find an exhaustive list using [https://docs.microsoft.com/rest/api/cdn/edge-nodes/list](/rest/api/cdn/edge-nodes/list) (click **Try It** ) - you will need to look specifically for the  **Premium\_Verizon**  section.
 Note that this API shows all Edgecast IPs (origin and Anycast).
-Currently there is not a mechanism for the API to distinguish between origin and Anycast.
+Currently there isn't a mechanism for the API to distinguish between origin and Anycast.

 To implement this in a PAC file you can use the following example which sends the Microsoft 365 Optimize traffic direct (which is recommended best practice) via FQDN, and the critical Stream/Live Events traffic direct via a combination of the FQDN and the returned IP address.
 The placeholder name _Contoso_ would need to be edited to your specific tenant's name where _contoso_ is from contoso.onmicrosoft.com